Garethp/Mods-of-Mistria-Installer/README.md

 ## Installation
 1. Create a mods folder to put your mods
    * On Windows, you'll want to create "mods" folder inside your Fields of Mistria folder, next to the `data.win` file
-   * On the Stem Deck (or other Linux distros) you can also create a mods folder inside your Fields of Mistria folder, or you can create a `mistria-mods` folder in your home directory.
+   * On the Steam Deck (or other Linux distros) you can also create a mods folder inside your Fields of Mistria folder, or you can create a `mistria-mods` folder in your home directory.
 2. Download the installer from the [releases page](https://github.com/Garethp/Mods-of-Mistria-Installer/releases).
 3. Double-click the installer to run it.
 If it's not able to detect the Fields of Mistria location, try placing the